Reviews You Can Rely On

 Ease of Use

 Ease of use is summed up (you guessed it) by how easy the bindings were to use.
-First, we looked at how easy they were to step into and out of and how easy it was to transition to touring or downhill again.
-We also compared how easy it was to make adjustments to release value and boot length.
+First, we looked at how easy they were to step into and out of, and how easy it was to transition to touring or downhill again.
+We also compared how easy it was to adjust the release value and boot length.
+Overall, simpler bindings are easier to use than complex ones.

-The Marker Kingpin was likely the next easiest of the tech bindings to get into.
-Similar to the Dynafit TLT Expedition, it features two “posts” that help line your boot up correctly.
-The toe piece of the Atomic Backland Tour has a sort of guide that helps you line up the toe pins.
+The Dynafit Ridge, it features two “posts” that help line your boot up correctly.
+The toe piece of the Salomon MTN Summit has a toe bumper that helps you line up the toe pins, making them incredibly easy to use for folks who have never stepped into a tech binding before.

 Different products have different advantages while transitioning.
 From up to down matters more, and nearly every backcountry tour will have at least one of these types of transitions.
 Many skiers regularly take their skins off without removing their skis.
 A binding that allows you to do this is an advantage, particularly while in deep, soft snow, where if you step down with a “ski-less” foot, you will plunge that leg to your hip.

-On the flip side, it is challenging to put skins on your skis while they remain on your feet, so being able to transition on this end more quickly is a slightly overrated, over-publicized feature.
-The one time we dig being able to go into “cross country” mode where you want your heel free, but no skins on, is during the descent and while traveling on long, flat, snow-covered roads and frozen lakes.
+On the flip side, you will always remove skis for switching from down to up.
+Bindings that can be switched from downhill to uphill are rarer, and that function is less important.
+The one time we dig being able to go into “cross country” mode, where you want your heel free, but no skins on, is during the descent and while traveling on long, flat, snow-covered roads and frozen lakes.

-The Atomic Backland Tour transitions pretty easily but requires an extra step with the brakes.
+The Salomon MTN Summit transitions pretty easily but requires an extra step with the brakes.
 The brakes must be manipulated by hand every time you switch from down to up or vice versa.
-You can also buy and mount this award winner without brakes.
-Transitions with the Dynafit TLT Expedition, Plum R170 and Pika are quick and easy.
+All bindings with brakes require some sort of extra step, at least in transitions from down to up.
+Transitions with the Dynafit Superlite 150 and Plum R170 are quick and easy, since they're essentially designed as race bindings.

-Transitions with the Plum Summit, ATK Raider 12and Crest 10 are very similar and about average.
-Salomon Shift and Marker Duke transitions are among the more onerous.
+Transitions with the Atomic Shift2 and Marker Duke PT are among the more onerous.
 Disengaging the Shift brake from tour to ski mode can be downright dangerous.
-One tester lost a fingernail early in the testing process.
-Further, you absolutely have to remove the Shift from your boot to go either direction between tour and ski mode.
+One tester lost most of a fingernail early in the testing process.
+Further, you absolutely have to remove the Shift2 from your boot to go either direction between tour and ski mode.
 Transitioning the Marker Duke involves, in some cases, completely removing the toe piece and stowing it in your backpack.
-In just one year of availability now, we have heard multiple stories of people ending on top of their ski run with no Duke toe pieces.
+In just its first year of availability, we heard multiple stories of people ending up on top of their ski run with no Duke toe pieces.
 This is annoying, at best.

 Ski Crampons